AbhinayAmbati/OralVis/README.md

 - Multer for file uploads
 - PDFKit for report generation
 - Canvas for image processing
+- AWS S3 for image and PDF storage

 ### Frontend
 - React 18 with Vite